GHogChi/search-repos/README.md

  ## The code
  ### Pragmatic/Evolutionary coding
+ Following the XP principle of minimalism, this code implements only what is needed for the current tasks.
+It's definitely skeletal.

  This is code that is written to be refactored.
 For example, the **ApacheHttpPort**, the **WebRequestAdapter**, and the test classes that use them should undergo two types of refactoring:
  - _Horizontal_: separation of concerns means that certain functionalities need to be moved among these classes and existing functions need to be split.
-  Example: HTTP header generation, which currently conflates domain semantics and communication support.
+  Example: URI and HTTP header generation, which currently conflate domain semantics and communication support.
  - _Vertical_: Abstract ports and adapters should be extracted and perhaps moved into a general utility project.
 Headers passed into the port with each request are redundant, and an immutable subclass of the port could have